GreaterManchesterODA/Digital-Exclusion-Risk-Index/Using the DERI/User Guide.md

 ## Introduction

 ### What is the DERI
 The Digital Exclusion Risk Index (DERI) is a tool that creates a digital exclusion risk score for each LSOA in Great Britain.
-This score is a single number between 0 (low risk of digital exclusion) and 10 (high risk).
-This final DERI score is actually composed of three component scores:
+The DERI score is a single number between 0 (low risk of digital exclusion) and 10 (high risk) and is actually composed of three component scores:
 *	Deprivation – includes IMD, skills, and welfare recipients
 *	Demography – includes information on disabled people and older residents
 *	Digital connectivity – primarily focuses on broadband access